not-vibhu/flight-declaration-protocol-development/FlightDeclarationProtocol.md

 that early adopters/testers of this specification can use to practically verify the suitability of this protocol against its objectives.

-#### 4.5.1 Centralised pub/sub
+#### 4.5.1 Querying Mechanism

 The mechanism where interested parties subscribe for updates.
 This specification does not define a programmatic method to subscribe to notifications.
-The expectation is that there will need to be a commercial relationship in place between the Interested Party and the Originating Party making an offline subscription process most likely.
+The expectation is that the Interested and Originating parties will either have a commercial relationship or use a common software (e.g. InterUSS) to query the data.

 The authors note there are some implementation challenges associated with a point-to-point implementation of this protocol, notably: